Generalized Animal Imitator: Agile Locomotion with Versatile Motion Prior: Related Work

-\textbf{Motion Priors:} Due to the notorious low sample efficiency and considerable effort required for reward engineering of RL, low-level skill pretraining has drawn growing attention in recent years.
-Singh et. al~\cite{singh2020parrot} utilize the flow-based model to build an actionable motion prior with motion sequences generated by scripts.
-More recent works~\cite{pmlr-v119-hasenclever20a, imitaterepurpose, 2022-TOG-ASE, 2022-SA-PADL, eysenbach2018diversity, han2023lifelike} focus on building low-level motion prior for downstream tasks but fail to include diverse highly agile locomotion skills.
+\textbf{Motion Priors:} Due to the low sample efficiency and considerable effort required for reward engineering of RL, low-level skill pre-training has drawn growing attention.
+Singh et al~\cite{singh2020parrot} utilize a flow-based model to build an actionable motion prior with motion sequences generated by scripts.
+More recent works~\cite{pmlr-v119-hasenclever20a, imitaterepurpose, 2022-TOG-ASE, 2022-SA-PADL, eysenbach2018diversity, han2023lifelike, li2021planninglearnedlatentaction} focus on building low-level motion prior for downstream tasks but fail to include diverse highly agile locomotion skills.
+Luo et al~\cite{luo2024universal, Luo2023PerpetualHC} developed unified motion prior for simulated humanoid robot.
+Peng et al~\cite{2022-TOG-ASE} develop a simulation-based low-level motion prior entirely through unsupervised methods, yet they do not assure the acquisition of agile skills from the reference motion dataset (Additional discussion in Appendix~\ref{appendix:discussion_ase}).
 In this work, we build motion prior with reference motions consisting of mocap sequences, synthesized motion sequences, and trajectories from optimization methods and learn multiple highly agile locomotion skills with a single controller.
+Comprehensive comparison is provided in Table \ref{table:main-comparision}.